Purpose of this policy

 To ensure schools report all instances of actual or suspected fraud.

-Schools must report fraud of any nature, regardless of materiality or parties involved, in accordance with the procedures of the Department's Fraud and Corruption Control Framework.
+Schools must report fraud of any nature, regardless of materiality or parties involved, in accordance with the procedures of the Department's Fraud, Corruption and Other Losses Control Policy.

 Fraud is defined as dishonest activity causing actual or potential financial loss to the Department (including thefts of monies or other property) and where deception is used at the time, immediately before or immediately following the activity.